Be Smart Drink Responsibly – The Consequences Are Deadly

 - Pass on “beer pong” or “chugging” games.

 - Join groups; getting involved is a healthy alternative to “partying.”

-Nearly 50% of all full-time students, about 4 million young adults, binge drink and abuse drugs.
-Almost 30 percent of that population meeting the criteria for substance use disorders.
-Research has shown that even aside from alcohol use, illicit drug abuse worsens among college students.
+Nearly 50% of all full-time students, about 4 million young adults, binge drink or abuse drugs regularly.
+Almost 30 percent of that population meets the criteria for substance use disorders.
+Moreover, research has shown that illicit drug abuse worsens among college students even aside from alcohol use.